-- 3.4 If it is not possible to settle the complaint informally, or you do not wish to do so, please submit your complaint in writing to the address provided.
+- 3.4 If it is not possible to settle the complaint informally, or you do not wish to do so, please submit your complaint in writing.
 Please set out your complaint as fully and clearly as possible, including the name of the relevant member of staff and the date of the incident you are complaining about, if known.
 You can ask someone to help you. - 3.5 All formal complaints should be made to: